andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 I submitted my solution on my assigned puzzle input with a naive implementation (placing 66 and 66 on the leaderboards for that day), concluding the "competitive" part.
 Of course, the real fun always starts after.
-When discussing with some friends, we started talking about the trade-offs of different implementations and realized that the extra dimensionality was no joke: as you upped the number of dimensions, the number of points you have to consider grow exponentially, and so does the number of neighbors at each point to check.
+When discussing with some friends (on the [subreddit](https://www.reddit.com/r/adventofcode) and freenode's `##advent-of-code` channel), we started talking about the trade-offs of different implementations and realized that the extra dimensionality was no
+joke: as you upped the number of dimensions, the number of points you have to consider grow exponentially, and so does the number of neighbors at each point to check.
 4D can be solved naively, but anything higher is going to be strained.
 My naive solution on 6D took three minutes, and 7D in a reasonable amount of time (requiring as much as 612,220,032 points with 2,186 neighbors each) seemed *impossible* on commercial consumer hardware because of the sheer number of points in 7D space.
 But I thought...what if a breakthrough in optimization was possible?
 I set an (arbitrary) personal goal of reaching 10D (3,570,467,226,624